dafencer/PFA_H2H/README.md

 This formulation is has the same functional form as logistic regression, where the rating difference (adjusted by uncertainty) serves as the predictor and the expected score represents the probability of winning.
 As such, match outcome prediction in Glicko-2 can be interpreted as a probabilistic model with a logistic link function.

 **Model Validation:**
 Model performance on the test set was evaluated using **mean absolute error (MAE)** between predicted and observed `scaled_outcome`.
-For comparison, MAE was also computed using a **standard Glicko-2 model**, applying the same ratings to predict `scaled_outcome`.
+For comparison, MAE was also computed using a **Binary Glicko-2 model**, applying the same ratings to predict `scaled_outcome`.
 This allows assessment of how the score-based extension relates to the traditional binary outcome approach.

 **MAE Tables:**
-Standard Glicko-2 Model:
+Binary Glicko-2 Model:
 | Weapon | Gender | Pool MAE | DE MAE |
 |--------|--------|----------|--------|
 | Epee   | Women  | 0.207575 | 0.140573 |